atakanaltok/awesome-useful-websites/README.md

 * https://techspecs.io/ Search engine that connects you with the consumer electronics products
 * https://www.kimovil.com/en/ - Compare specifications and prices of smartphones and tablets
 * https://www.diffchecker.com/# - Compare text, image, PDF, and many more to find the difference between two of these files
+* https://dontkillmyapp.com/ - Android manufacturers listed below prefer battery life over proper functionality of your apps.
+See below on how you can fix it, or Read more